rdgao/rdgao.github.io/_posts/2017-05-20-how-good-theory-in-neuroscience-can-avert-the-reproducibility-crisis.md

 ---
-title: '20/52: On the reproducibility crisis and how theory in neuroscience can help to avert it'
+title: 'On the reproducibility crisis and how theory in neuroscience can help to avert it.
+(20/52)'
-categories: []
 tags: []
 status: publish
 type: post
 published: true
-meta: {}
+categories: [Neuroscience, Science]
+header:
+  overlay_image: /assets/images/blog/2017-05-20-reproducibility-FP.png
+  overlay_filter: rgba(0,0,0,0.5)
+  teaser: /assets/images/blog/2017-05-20-reproducibility-FP.png

+excerpt: "Once the community at large accepts and values works that falsify theories or reproduce existing evidence, then we can move towards a sustainable incentive structure."
 ---
 This is the second of a series of posts where I talk about the current state of science, and today's in particular will begin by looking at the reproducibility crisis, and how a seemingly technical problem can give rise to